LiveHelperChat/doc/docs/bot/rest-api.md

 * If this output combination result should be streamed you can check `Stream this output` checkbox.
 This way it will be streamed to the visitor.
 * `Execute trigger on matched content.
 Stream will continue afterwards.` - If you want just execute trigger and flow is expected to continue check this option. `RunCreated` event as example is expecting `thread.run.created` as an example and expecting stream to continue.
 Messages will come afterward.
 * `If matched use response as final response.` - If this output is matched it's response should be set as a final response.
 This happens in `RequiresAction` event as an example.
 It's expecting `thread.run.requires_action` as an example.
+* `Stream content as HTML.` - If you want to stream content as HTML.
+We will render full HTML before feeding it to widget.
+  * This should be checked for `ScheduleRun -> MessageReceived (output combination)` and `ToolCallCompleted -> MessageReceived (output combination)` events.

 Sample bot and Rest-API https://github.com/LiveHelperChat/chatGPT/tree/main/doc/assistant_stream for ChatGPT integration.